 The Faculty of Medicine at the University of Southampton has a strong reputation in research, enterprise and education, with an emphasis on translating new discoveries from basic science into clinical innovation.
-Our four year PhD is designed to produce the next generation of research leaders.
+Our four year PhD, commencing in October 2021, is designed to produce the next generation of research leaders.
 Studying high-quality, clinically relevant science will enable you to develop the skills and approaches for a career in academia, health, pharma, informatics, science policy and related sectors.

 Cancer research in Southampton is at the cutting edge of tumour biology and immunology based in our new state of the art Centre for Cancer Immunology and the adjacent CRUK centre.
 Studies encompass basic and applied immunology, genetics, genomics and mechanisms of disease, including proliferation, invasion and cell death.
 Our research groups, with scientists and clinical collaborators on a single site, provide exciting projects in rapidly developing areas of research, focussing on translation to the clinic and curing disease.

 In Clinical and Experimental Sciences, scientists and clinicians aim to unravel fundamental mechanisms of disease to discover effective therapies for human infectious disease, developing diagnostic markers and improving treatments for diseases affecting the lungs, joints, skin, liver, pancreas, gut and the urogenital tract.
 Projects range from molecular cell biology of infection and immunology to genetics, molecular epidemiology, environmental pollution and lung imaging.

 Both pathways: In year 1, three lab rotations are undertaken alongside advanced research skills modules, including Statistical Methods and Quantitative Cell Biology with practical introduction to bioinformatics techniques and computational modelling, using large clinically-relevant datasets.
 Successful completion of year 1 is marked with the award of MRes.